Jacinda Ardern's Christmas message: 'Find a little bit of peace after tough year for NZ'

 Prime Minister Jacinda Ardern has delivered her Christmas message to the nation and hopes "everyone finds a little bit of peace" after a traumatic year for the country.

-The video message, posted on social media this morning, began with Ardern wishing a merry Christmas before also offering Kiwis some modern day living advice.
+The video message, posted on social media this morning, began with Ardern wishing a merry Christmas before also offering Kiwis some modern-day living advice.

 "If I have one wish for you this year, I hope, that all of you, bar watching this message now, are then putting down your devices, stepping away from social media, and spending some quality time with family and friends."